UgurKavakli/GloalAIHubPythonHomework/README.md

 Salut from Datca/Mugla!

 I know basics of C# but this is my first steps into Python.
-I should say it's painful but rewarding.
+I should say it's been painful but rewarding.

 This Readme file is gonna serve as a place where I can write my post homework notes throughout this course.